How To Remove Pesticides From Leafy Vegetables

 Make The Switch to Pesticide-Free With Branch Basics

-In addition to washing produce and buying organic, switching from synthetic chemical cleaners to human-safe cleaning and laundry products is one of the most powerful ways to reduce your daily pesticide exposure.
+In addition to washing produce and buying organic, switching from cleaners with harmful chemicals to human-safe cleaning and laundry products is one of the most powerful ways to reduce your daily pesticide exposure.

-If you’re interested in tossing the toxins and trying Branch Basics as a produce wash and cleaning system, check out our Starter Kits.
+If you’re interested in tossing the toxins and trying Branch Basics as a cleaning system, check out our Starter Kits.

-Our human-safe, natural, Made-safe, biodegradable, non-GMO, and EWG-verified cleaning line was designed to replace all the cleaning and laundry products with just one Concentrate.
+Our human-safe, natural, MADE SAFE-certified, biodegradable, non-GMO, and EWG-verified cleaning line was designed to replace all cleaning and laundry products with just one Concentrate.

 Simply add water to create All-Purpose (which can also be used as a produce spray), Bathroom, Streak-Free, Laundry, and Foaming Wash.